top of page

 • Austrian pine, Pinus nigra.
 This one is very similar to ponderosa!
 Another very common landscape tree that usually has plenty of cones.

 • Blue spruce, Picea pungens.
-Syrup made with spruce cones tends to have a more subtle flavor compared to pine cones.
+Syrup made with spruce cones tends to have a more subtle flavor than pine cones.

 Pinecones from ponderosa, spruce, scots, and Austrian pine, and spruce tips.